EduardoQA/postman-api-testing/README.md

-## CRUD Testing with Postman ##
+# CRUD Testing with Postman #

-This project contains a demonstration of automated execution of CRUD methods in a Postman tool collection
+This project contains a demonstration of automated execution of CRUD methods in a Postman tool collection.

 ![Captura de tela 2024-01-12 150735](https://github.com/EduardoQA/postman-api-testing/assets/155772308/91c04e44-f6c7-4747-841c-a74a3a61f7ab)
 ![Captura de tela 2024-01-12 150630](https://github.com/EduardoQA/postman-api-testing/assets/155772308/5499d522-dd5d-470d-a750-7469be5fc13a)